Garbage tarnishes Paris luster as pension strike continues - NewsBreak

 But, he added, President Emmanuel Macron has only to withdraw his plan to increase the French retirement age “and Paris will be clean in three days.”

-Sanitation workers say two more years is too long for the essential but neglected services they render to all.
+Sanitation workers say two more years is too long for the essential but neglected services they render.

 “What makes France turn are the invisible jobs. ...
 We are unfortunately among the invisible people,” said Jamel Ouchen, who sweeps streets in a chic Paris neighborhood.
 He suggested politicians go on a “discovery day” to learn first-hand what it takes to keep the city clean.